 - Need to improve their English communication skills in order to be able to work effectively with lawyers throughout the world

-- Want substantive training in important aspects of cross-border business agreements
+- Want substantive training in important aspects of international commercial agreements

-- Require hands-on experience in structuring and drafting transnational business agreements in English with clarity and precision
+- Require hands-on experience in structuring and drafting transnational commercialagreements in English with clarity and precision

-- Desire to establish positive negotiation and problem solving skills for global transactions
+- Desire to learn positive negotiation tactics and the practical skills needed for international practice

 - Need to reduce risk and protect clients’ interests in business transactions